Texas Tech University

 Phone: (806) 834-5792

-Professor Baker holds a B.S. in Political Science & Public Administration from Central Michigan University, a M.L.I.S. from Wayne State University's School of Library & Information Science, and a J.D. from Western Michigan University Cooley Law School, where she was recognized as the most outstanding editor of the Cooley Law Review.
-In law school, Professor Baker worked at the Michigan Supreme Court's Friend of the Court Bureau, where she focused on family law.
-Prior to coming to Texas Tech, Professor Baker was a Law Librarian at Western Michigan University Cooley Law School and an Adjunct Professor of Scholarly Writing.
+She holds a B.S. in Political Science and Public Administration from Central Michigan University, an M.L.I.S. from Wayne State University, and a J.D. from Western Michigan University Cooley Law School.
+Before joining Texas Tech, she worked with the Michigan Supreme Court’s Friend of the Court Bureau on family law matters and served as a Law Librarian and Adjunct Professor at Western Michigan University Cooley Law School.

 Photo Description